A very elegant, Victorian, drooping occasional table, with an attractive walnut burr - antique

 Unique antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-There are many styles characteristic of antique furniture, but we can highlight a few of the most important ones.
+There are many styles characteristic of antique furniture, but we can highlight a few of the most important.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
 Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 The key aspect of elite antique furniture is originality.
 This is ultimately important for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, and historians from around the world at your disposal.

 Attributes / Details